+Like other free printables on The Artisan Life, these are for personal use.
 You are welcome to print and use them as many times as you you want for your own children, students, therapy clients, scouts, etc. as long as you are personally organizing the activity.

 You are not licensed to sell, or redistribute the files to other adults for use with their students/children.
 Instead, please refer them to this post so they can download their own copies.

 If you agree to this license, click below:

 I hope your little learner loves these do a dot pages as much as mine does!
 Be sure to download these additional free dinosaur-themed printables while you’re here: